IBM/txseries-docker-container/README.md

 `docker run --name mycontainer -it -v region:/var/cics_regions -v sfs:/var/cics_servers -v client:/var/cics_clients -p 3270:3270 -p 1435:1435 -p 9443:9443  -e LICENSE=accept ibmcom/txseries`

-* If the container is restarted, then the entry script will do warm start of TXSeries region and SFS server with the persisted data.
+* If container is started with profiled option and the container is restarted, then TXSeries region and SFS server will be auto started.

-`docker stop IVT`

-`docker start IVT`

 # Note
 When you create your own images from ibmcom/txseries, ensure not to use ENTRYPOINT command in Dockerfile.